jakesgordon/capistrano-rsync-hg/README.md

-# Capistrano 3 deploy with Rsync from a local Mercurial repository
+# Capistrano 3 deploy with Rsync & Hg

 Deploy with Rsync to your server from a local Mercurial repository when using Capistrano.
 Saves you from having to install Mercurial on your production machine and allows you to customize which files you want to deploy.

->> **NOTE**: This library is a derivation of a Git flavored original [capistrano-rsync](https://github.com/moll/capistrano-rsync)
+>> **NOTE**: This library is a derivation of a Git flavored original [moll/capistrano-rsync](https://github.com/moll/capistrano-rsync)

 ## Using

 Install with:

-    gem install capistrano-rsync-hg
+    gem install capistrano-rsync-hg           # or add to your Gemfile

-Require it at the top of your Capfile (or config/deploy.rb)
+Require it at the top of your Capfile

     require "capistrano/rsync"

-Tell capistrano to use our SCM strategy within `deploy.rb`
+Tell capistrano to use our Rsync SCM strategy within `deploy.rb`

     set :scm, :rsync